OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-js-node.md

 ## Understanding the code

-This is a very basic web application with a pretty simple JS/HTML/CSS frontend and a straightforward Node backend with [_express_](http://expressjs.com).
+This is a very basic web application with a pretty simple JS/HTML/CSS frontend and a straightforward Node backend built with [_express_](http://expressjs.com).
 OpenVidu assumes you can identify your users so you can tell which users can connect to which video-calls, and what role (and therefore what permissions) each one of them will have in the calls.
 You can do this as you prefer.
 Here our backend will manage the users and their sessions with the easy-to-use and non-intrusive [_express-session_](https://github.com/expressjs/session) API.

   - **Backend**: node server
     - `server.js` : single file which handles all operations of server<br><br>